Public Safety

 Affordability

-I believe the density of our neighborhood is a strength.
+The density of our neighborhood is one of our greatest strengths.
 I support transit-oriented development to enhance our pedestrian and commercial corridors and will work to maintain the character and scale of our neighborhood side streets.
+This also means working to preserve significant structures in our community and encouraging rehabilitation and adaptive reuse whenever possible.

 Education